hwanglab/tcga_tmb_prediction/README.md

 -- step01: we trained svm classifier to detect tumor regions.
 If you want to check how we trained svm tumor detectors, you could start from this folder.
 Otherwise you can skip this folder.

--- step02: input the .svs whole slides images, we detect and save selected tumor tiles by ap clustering.
+-- step02: input the .svs whole slides images, we detect and save selected tumor tiles by ap clustering

 -- step03: extract feaures from selected tumor tiles